raphyduck/api_docs/source/includes/_websocket.md

 ORD_PRICE | float | Price
 ORD_PRICE_AVG | float | Average price
 ORD_CREATED_AT | string | Creation date/time
+ORD_NOTIFY | int | 1 if Notify flag is active, 0 if not
 ORD_HIDDEN | int | 1 if Hidden, 0 if not hidden

 > **Trade Snapshot**